DavidJaimesJukin/QA_Test/TP_1.md

 - A production-ready site
 - A set of stable and reusable tests

+### Testing Assumptions:

+ - Testing would be carried out once the build is ready for testing
+ - Performance testing is not considered for this plan
+ - All bugs should come with a snapshot image

+### Testing Principals:

+- Testing will focused on meeting the business objectives, cost efficiency, and quality
+- Testing processes will be well defined, yet flexible, with the ability to change as needed
+- Testing activities will build upon previous stages to avoid redundancy or duplication of effort
+- Testing will be a repeatable, quantifiable, and measurable activity
+- Testing will be divided into distinct phases, each with clearly defined objectives and goals

 ## 3. Scope <a name="scope"></a>
 ## 4. Testing Strategy <a name="testingStrategy"></a>